South America and my places

 Getting lost in the jungle, hiking a more than 4,000 metre mountain or flying over one of the oldest places on Earth are experiences that left a mark and made me appreciate more the beautiful nature we have on this planet.

 It’s not easy to choose, it never is.
 As a little guide for those who want to visit the north of this gorgeous continent, here you have the places that took my breath away:

 Angel Falls and Canaima, Venezuela

-Did you ever feel so, so small that everything around you overwhelms you?
-That was what happened to me in Canaima.
-I got surprised in the presence of tepuyes, the oldest emerged structures on the planet.
+Did you ever feel so, so small that everything around overwhelmed you?
+That’s what happened to me in Canaima.
+I was surprised in the presence of tepuyes, the oldest emerged structures on the planet.

 Placed in the Venezuelan jungle and difficult to access to, both the Canaima National Park and the Angel Falls have been used as settings for Up (yes, the Paradise Waterfall exists and has a real name) and Point Break.
 Flying over this area was undoubtedly one of the best experiences of the trip.

 An island where Creole is spoken, its residents dance to the rythm of reggae and one of its typical dishes is rice with coconut?
 I’m staying!
 Clear water, tranquility and more tranquility in this island that for a while didn’t matter neither to Nicaragua nor to Colombia.
 By the way, don’t let people tell you San Andres is an expensive destination!